Reference Attributes

 </lang-ts>

-onAfterMount is Qingkuai's callback method that runs after a component has finished mounting and rendering.
+onAfterMount is a Qingkuai callback that runs after a component has finished mounting and rendering.
 It is part of the component lifecycle.

-If your embedded script language is TypeScript, the value of the &dom attribute is strictly typed.
-For example, a div tag maps to HTMLDivElement, and a p element maps to HTMLParagraphElement.
-You can also use the base class HTMLElement.
+If your embedded script language is TypeScript, the value of &handle is strictly typed.
+For example, for a div tag, the type is HTMLDivElement; for a p element, the type is HTMLParagraphElement.
+You can also define the receiver type as the base element class HTMLElement.

 qk